tieugem1997/CustomerSegmentation_Streamlit/README.md

 Your insights can shape the future of this app.
 Contribute through the feedback section.

-#### **Thank You! 🙏**
+#### **Thank You!**

-We appreciate your visit!
-If our project assists you in any way, don't forget to award it with a star ⭐ on GitHub!
+Thank you.
+I hope you liked the project.
+If you really did then don't forget to give a star⭐ to this repo.
+It would mean a lot.